-In recent years, a new generation of artists-programmers are exploring how to use artificial neural networks, and in particular deep learning methods in the arts (BESSETTE et al. 2019, AKTEN 2020).
+A new generation of artists-programmers are exploring how to use deep learning methods in the arts (BESSETTE et al. 2019, AKTEN 2020).
 This is a special moment in the history of science and in the sharing of knowledge.
-The scientific communities implicated in developing deep learning (and more generally AI) normally (at least during the past decade) publish the "usable" code and data sets (with their tags or semantic markers).
+The scientific communities implicated in developing deep learning (and more generally AI) normally (at least during the past decade) publish the "usable" code and data sets (with their tags or semantic makers).
 These databases are still piecemeal, but the situation is novel.
 Enough information is now available so that others (not necessarily experts in computer science or AI) can immerse themselves in this technological trend.

-This availability of cutting-edge software along with the related data has opened up the possibility for the artists interested in programming to explore this thriving field of activity.
-10 An artist seeks not only to master the use of a technology but also to apply it for new purposes.
-They might completely change how the technology is put to use or how it behaves, with possibly surprising or interesting results.
+This availability of cutting-edge software along with the related data has opened the possibility for the artists interested in programming to explore this thriving field of activity.10 An artist seeks not only to master the use of a technology but also to apply it for new purposes.
+He might completely change how the technology is put to use or how it behaves, with possibly surprising or interesting results.
 An engineer or data scientist uses deep learning to respond to specific needs, such as the production of plausible solutions based on a given set of data.
-In contrast, an artist takes interest not necessarily in the plausible but in the extraordinary, which might arouse new emotions in response to entirely new original images or artefacts.
+In contrast, an artist takes interest not necessarily in the plausible but in the extraordinary, which might arouse new emotions in response to images or artefacts that have never been observed beforehand.

-In classic applications (with a utilitarian objective set ex ante), deep learning systems are treated like black boxes.
-Their internal operations may remain incomprehensible as long as the output is useful.
+In classical applications (with a utilitarian objective set ex ante), deep learning systems are treated like black boxes.
+Their internal operations remain incomprehensible as long as the output is useful.
 In the context of the arts, the reverse often prevails: understanding (part) of the system's internal operations is often the key for the artist to obtain more creative control.
 Various strategies are adopted.
-The artist might try to "break" the system by using different data, modifying the usual parameters or "rewiring" the system.
+The artist might try to "break" the system by using different data, modifying the usual parameters or "recabling" the system.
 This is done to see what happens or to obtain unexpected results.
 Another strategy is to try to find out how to better control the system (e.g., paint with the assistance of an artificial neural network under the artist's direction) and create a user interface adapted to the artist's needs.

-The word that often comes to mind when appreciating artworks created with the assistance of deep learning is that of "dream"; "visual indeterminacy", a more technical idiom, has also been proposed for this visual effect (HERTZMANN 2020).
-The results evoke imaginary worlds, which we associate with dreams or fantastic inner worlds, the figments of our imagination.
-It is worthwhile pointing out that an artificial neural network's objective is to construct simulacra of what we observe with our biological nervous system.
+The word that often comes to mind when appreciating artworks created with the assistance of deep learning is "dream"; but visual indeterminacy, a more technical phrase, has been proposed for this visual effect (HERTZMANN 2020).
+The results evoke imaginary worlds, which we associate with dreams or even fantastic inner worlds, the figments of our imagination.
+It is worthwhile pointing out that an artificial neural network's objective is to construct simulacra of what we observe in our biological nervous system.
 Following its exposure to a massive quantity of data with an associated semantics, such a network is designed to learn to react to other data coming from outside sources.
 Likewise, human dreams often result from creative constructions out of memories (recent or old).
-New scenarios with origins in previous real situations are re-staged in our inner theater.
+New scenarios with origins in previous real situations are restaged in our inner theater.